Loading...

 Ebay, Logo, Brand, Website, Online Shopping, Auction

-Although eBay allows sellers to list both new and used goods, the auction site has always attracted those who want to engage in the sale of secondhand or used goods.
-Every item on eBay falls within one of the following 11 categories:
+Although eBay allows sellers to list new and used goods, the auction site has always attracted those who want to sell secondhand or used goods.
+According to eBay “you can create up to 300 unique Store categories to help organize your listings and display your items to buyers.”
+Standard categories include:

 • eBay Motors: Includes all things related to cars and automotive parts like boats, power sports vehicles, motorcycles, automotive tools and supplies, auto parts, and trailers.

-• Books, Movies, and Music: Sub-categories include DVD & movies, books, music, and musical instruments.
+• Books, Movies, and Music: Sub-categories include DVDs & movies, books, music, and musical instruments.

 • Electronics: Contains a vast collection of cameras and drones, portable audio and headphones, TV, home audio and video electronics, surveillance and smart home appliances, GPS, virtual reality headsets, vintage electronics, and more.